Software Testing is a process to quantify the quality of software and maintain the quality throughout the life of the software.

-“A Test Case is documented that describe an input, action, or event and an expected response, to determine if a feature of an application is working correctly.
-A test case should contain particulars such as test case identifier, test case name, objective, test condition/setup, input data requirements, steps, and expected results.” – Technotrice
+“A Test Case is documented that describes an input, action, or event and an expected response, to determine if a feature of an application is working correctly or not.
+A test case should contain particulars such as test case identifier, test case name, objective, test condition/setup, input data requirements, steps, and expected results.”

 Reporting or tracking process show personnel at various stages.
-For instance, the tester needs to know when to enable notification of appropriate personnel at the different stage.
+For instance, the tester needs to know when to enable notification of appropriate personnel at a different stage.

-For example, the tester needs to know when resetting is required.
+For example, the tester needs to know when retesting is required.